Caffeine in the dietDiet - caffeine

 - You are prone to stress, anxiety, or sleep problems.

-- You are woman with painful, lumpy breasts.
+- You are a woman with painful, lumpy breasts.

-- Have high blood pressure that does get lower with medicine.
+- You have high blood pressure that does get lower with medicine.

 - You have chronic headaches.

 Watch how much caffeine a child gets.
 Caffeine is a stimulant and a hyperactive child may need to avoid it.
 Small amounts of caffeine during pregnancy are safe.
 Avoid large amounts.

 Hyperactivity means having increased movement, impulsive actions, and a shorter attention span, and being easily distracted.